Welcome

-As a primarily self-taught photographer, she aims to capture stories through as many formats as possible; as a way to pursue transparency, accuracy and beauty all while trying to reach a larger audience.
+As a journalist, I aim to purposefully use multimedia such as photography and data visuals to help audiences understand and connect to a wide variety of topics.
+As a primarily self-taught photographer, I use the medium to capture stories through as many formats as possible; as a way to pursue transparency, accuracy and beauty all while trying to reach a larger audience.

 Journalist Statement: